Setting Up Rockets

 All consumer rockets, whether large single Category F3 ones or the smaller Category F2 ones sold in packets, should be fired from a tube.
 This is normally supplied by the retailer or is included in the pack.
 Never fire rockets from bottles; whilst in the old days this was an accepted practice, today’s rockets are too top heavy and are likely to fall over.
 Also, never hold rockets in the hand (or any other part of your body!) as the exhaust gases are hot and will cause serious burns.

-Although it’s usually perfectly fine to push the rocket tube directly into your lawn or other soft surface, we recommend attaching it to a wooden stake instead.
+Although it’s usually perfectly fine to push the rocket tube directly into your lawn or other soft surface, I recommend attaching it to a wooden stake instead.
 This method gives you more tube to play with (as none is lost in the ground), keeps the tube straighter and makes reloading safer if you intend to fire a succession of rockets from one tube.

 So with that in mind the basic way to set up a rocket is as follows: